FluentLenium/FluentLenium/docs/docs/test-methods.md

         //Get metric via parameterized method
         long loadEventEnd = performanceTiming().getEventValue(PerformanceTimingEvent.LOAD_EVENT_END);

+        //The same as the previous call but the value is converted to the given time unit long loadEventEndInSeconds = performanceTiming().getEventValue(PerformanceTimingEvent.LOAD_EVENT_END, TimeUnit.SECONDS);

         //This is a convenience method for calling performanceTiming().getEventValue(PerformanceTimingEvent.DOM_COMPLETE);
         long domComplete = performanceTiming().domComplete();

+        //The same as the previous call but the value is converted to the given time unit long domCompleteInSeconds = performanceTiming().domComplete(TimeUnit.SECONDS);

     }
 }